yugabyte/yugabyte-db/docs/content/latest/troubleshoot/nodes/recover-disk.md

 ## Cluster replication recovery
 The tserver automatically detects the disk failure and tries to spread the data on that disk to other healthy nodes in the cluster.
-In a single-zone setup with replication factor 3: if you started with 4 nodes or more, then there would be at least three nodes left after one failed.
+In a single-zone setup with a replication factor (RF) of `3`: if you started with four nodes or more, then there would be at least three nodes left after one failed.
 In this case, re-replication is automatically started if a tserver/disk is down for 10 minutes.